Kitchen Remodels Won’t Include This Feature for Much Longer

 If you care about cooking, you probably have strong feelings about your stove—particularly where the fuel for the heat is coming from.
-Gas-powered cooktops are definitely the fan favorite among chefs (you have precise control over the flame, thus not burning your food to a crisp), but there’s a growing trend to replace them with their less-popular counterpart: electric.
+Gas-powered ranges are the fan favorite among chefs (you have precise control over the flame, thus not burning your food to a crisp), but there’s a growing trend to replace them with their less-popular counterpart: electric.

-Whether you’re in the middle of a renovation or simply in the market for a range, don’t let this news bum you out.
-While you might think electric cooktops aren’t as responsive, plenty of newer appliances feature impressively wide temperature ranges and can boil water in a matter of a few minutes.
-Plus they’re easier to clean and provide extra counter space when you’re not cooking.
+Don’t let this news bum you out.
+While you might think electric or induction appliances aren’t as responsive, plenty of newer appliances feature impressively wide temperature ranges and can boil water in a matter of a few minutes.
+Plus they provide extra counter space when you’re not cooking.
 And if it’s the visual cue of fire that you miss, some options, like Samsung’s Slide-In Induction Range, use LED surface lights to reflect virtual flames on the pot or pan.
-Your electric stove doesn’t have to be a big black box either (Italian kitchen appliance manufacturer Fabita debuted an induction surface last year that can be hung up on the wall after use!).
-These stylish picks make the case for going a little greener.
+Your stove doesn’t have to be a big black box either (Italian kitchen appliance manufacturer Fabita debuted an induction surface last year that can be hung up on the wall after use!).
+These stylish ranges and cooktops are all Domino approved and make the case for going a little greener.